 Sometimes just jumping in the car and heading off onto the open road is the best form of last-minute travel.
 Florida offers some superb destinations to head towards, with sights and experiences for families and solo travelers alike.

 North Florida’s natural springs are one of the best spots in the state for east coast road trip destination.
-Riding the highway from Gainesville to Perry takes you along the magnificent Suwannee river with its wealth of state parks, freshwater springs, and wildlife reserves, and a road trip gives you the freedom to spring hop your way along the best spots in North Florida.
+Riding the highway from Gainesville to Perry takes you along the magnificent Suwannee river with its wealth of state parks, freshwater springs (not to miss Ginnie Springs), and wildlife reserves, and a road trip gives you the freedom to spring hop your way along the best spots in North Florida.

 Of course, sometimes the best thing about a road trip is the journey, not the destination, and Florida has some absolutely beautiful roads to enjoy driving along and landscapes to admire.
 The A1A scenic & historic coastal byway takes in Florida’s oldest city, St Augustine, while ‘The Scenic Highway’ along route 17 takes in some of the most spectacular vistas in the state.